nobruinfo/retrogame/README.md

 # To do

-* Since this project has its focus on the C64 thus Vice some configs need tweaking and adding to the repository.
+* Since this project has its focus on the C64 and Vice emulator some configs need tweaking and adding to the repository.
 * As mentioned above the timing needs optimising as possible.
 Considerably Vice does delays of keyboard holded keys entirely by itself and joystick inputs need none of this.
 That being said the keyboard should be used in the console and other programmes